JesseTimonen/KristalFramework/README.md

 This project was made to learn how PHP frameworks work and to have a little bit of fun.
 This is not a proper framework for real life application.
 This framework may very well have plenty of security vulnerabilities and I will not be actively updating the framework to keep it secure.
-Only use this framework to mess around with its features.
+Only use this framework to mess around with it's features.

 ## Server requirements

-* PHP 7.0+
+* PHP 7.4+
-* Apache server with htaccess support
 * Composer